AICC/CMI-5_Spec_Current/best_practices/index.md

 _Option 2_: Use and HTML wrapper to launch the app AU is an HTML page (wrapper) that directs from the mobile browser to the app.

+### Best Practice #{% increment bpCount %} – In the absence of returnURL, the AU should close browser window to exit.

+If the AU is not a mobile app and the LMS does not provide a “returnURL”, the best practice to exit the AU is to close the Window (window.close()) or direct the learner to manually close the browser window.

 ------